data301-2020-winter2/course-project-group_1045/README.md

 - Person 1: I'm Mitch, a computer science major from Calgary living in Kelowna currently.
 - Person 2: I'm Omar, a CS major interested in web and game development.
-- Person 3: one sentence about you!
+- Person 3: I'm Nolan, a CS major from calgary.

 ## References